-Household Saving Rate in the United States decreased to 3.50 percent in November from 3.70 percent in October of 2025.
-Personal Savings in the United States averaged 8.40 percent from 1959 until 2025, reaching an all time high of 31.80 percent in April of 2020 and a record low of 1.40 percent in July of 2005. source: U.S. Bureau of Economic Analysis
+Household Saving Rate in the United States increased to 4.50 percent in January from 4 percent in December of 2025.
+Personal Savings in the United States averaged 8.40 percent from 1959 until 2026, reaching an all time high of 31.80 percent in April of 2020 and a record low of 1.40 percent in July of 2005. source: U.S. Bureau of Economic Analysis

 Personal Savings in the United States is expected to be 3.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United States Personal Savings Rate is projected to trend around 4.00 percent in 2027, according to our econometric models.